A Debt Management Plan allows you to get back in control of your debt. Your monthly payments are reduced to an amount you can afford.

 How to start a Debt Management Plan

-If you want to start a Debt Management Plan you will need to go through a number of steps.
+A number of things have to be done to start a Debt Management Plan.
 Firstly you must decide whether to put the Plan in place yourself or get help from a debt management provider.

 Either way you then need to put together a financial statement.
 This includes information about your income and living expenses.
 It is used to work out what you can afford to pay towards your debts every month.